 If you’re visiting Las Vegas, and want to get away from the Strip for part of a day, then head over to the Nelson’s Landing Cliff Jumping area.
-Not only will you get to experience some of the open desert outside of Vegas, you’ll get a chance to see or swim in the Colorado River, and maybe if you’re brave enough even jump!
+Not only will you get to experience some of the open desert outside of Vegas, but you’ll also get a chance to see or swim in the Colorado River and maybe if you’re brave enough, even jump!

 Recommended Reading: Best Las Vegas Day Trips (Ultimate Guide & Map) – This is a complete guide and map showing all our favorite Las Vegas day trips.